jpolitz/jpolitz.github.com/notes/_posts/2020-07-24-course-organization.md

 ## Make Task Assignments Shared and Explicit

-Having the task-type delegation to individual team members requires some management.
+Having the delegation to individual team members requires some management.
 Each new task needs to be categorized and assigned to someone, and everyone on the team needs to be able to see what they've been assigned and when it's due.
 I like to use <a href="https://trello.com/">Trello</a> for